Whitetail Ski Resort

+Whitetail Mountain Resort is a four-season resort located on Two Top Mountain, a mountain in the Bear Pond Mountains of Pennsylvania.

 Whitetail is located between Mercersburg, Pennsylvania and Clear Spring, Maryland and serves the Baltimore-Washington Metropolitan Area.
 Located 89 mi from Washington, D.C., and 92 mi from Baltimore, Maryland, Whitetail is the second-closest ski resort to Washington and the third-closest to Baltimore (behind sister resorts Liberty Mountain and Ski Roundtop).
-The resort operates a snow tubing park alongside the ski hill.
-During non-ski season, Whitetail offers fly fishing and a par 72 golf course.
+The resort operates a snow tubing park as well.
+During the spring and summer, Whitetail offers fly fishing and a par 72 golf course.

+History

+The resort opened for skiing in 1991, and was acquired a few years later by Snow Time, Inc., the company which also managed Liberty Mountain Resort and Ski Roundtop.
+All three resorts (Whitetail, Liberty and Roundtop) were then acquired by Peak Resorts in 2018.
+Peak Resorts was then acquired by Vail Resorts in 2019.

-The mountain
+The Mountain

 Whitetail Resort's trail system was specifically designed to separate skiers of different skiing abilities.
 Separate first time, easier, intermediate and most difficult areas are lined up in sequence across the mountain, each fed by a different lift system, with trails connecting each area to its neighbors.
 Whitetail's trails are a series of straight parallels noted for the steady, sustained pitch of their vertical drop.
 The resort's design was noted by Snow Country Magazine, which gave its 1992 Best Overall Resort Design Award to Whitetail, and by Skiing Magazine, which recognized the resort for environmental excellence in area design.